Integrated Physiology and Pathophysiology Elsevier eBook on VitalSource, 1st Edition

 Elsevier eBook on VitalSource

-Edited by physiology instructors who are also active clinicians, Integrated Physiology and Pathophysiology is a one-stop guide to key information you need for early clinical and medical training and practice.
+Edited by physiology instructors who are also active clinicians, Integrated Physiology and Pathophysiology is a one-stop guide to key information that students will need for early clinical and medical training and practice.
 This unique, integrated textbook unites these two essential disciplines and focuses on the most relevant aspects for clinical application.
-A concise, review-like format, tables and diagrams, spaced repetition for effective learning, and self-assessment features help you gain and retain a firm understanding of basic physiology and pathophysiology.
-Integrated Physiology and Pathophysiology works equally well as a great starting point in your studies and as a review for boards.
+A concise, review-like format, tables and diagrams, spaced repetition for effective learning, and self-assessment features help students gain and retain a firm understanding of basic physiology and pathophysiology.
+Integrated Physiology and Pathophysiology works equally well as a student text and as a review for boards.

 Section 1: Foundations 1.
 General Principles of Physiology 1.1 Case Study #1 Section 2: Neurophysiology 2.
 An Overview of Nerve Cell Physiology and Electrophysiology 3.
 Central Nervous System 4.
 Peripheral Nervous System and the Autonomic Nervous System 5.
 The Neuromuscular Junction and Skeletal Muscle 6.
 Smooth Muscle 6.1 Case Study #2 Section 3: Circulatory Physiology 7.
 Blood and the Endothelium 8.
 The Lymphatic System and the Immune System 8.1 Case Study #3 Section 4: Cardiovascular Physiology 9.
 The Vasculature 10.
 The Heart As a Pump 11.
 Cardiac Electrophysiology 12.
 Exercise Physiology 12.1 Case Study #4 Section 5: Pulmonary Physiology 13.
 The Mechanics of Breathing 14.
 Gas Exchange in the Lung 15.
 Gas Transport 16.
 The Regulation of Breathing 16.1 Case Study #5 Section 6: Renal Physiology 17.
 Renal Structure and Function 18.
 Tubular Transport 19.
 The Regulation of Blood Pressure and Extracellular Fluid Volume 20.
 Osmoregulation 21.
 The Regulation of Potassium Balance 22.
 Acid-Base Balance 23.
 Micturition 23.1 Case Study #6 Section 7: Gastrointestinal Physiology 24.
 Nutrition, Digestion, and Absorption 25.
 Control of Gastrointestinal Motility and Secretion 26.
 Hepatic Physiology 27.
 The Gastrointestinal Immune System 27.1 Case Study #7 Section 8: Endocrine Physiology 28.
 The Endocrine Pancreas: Fed and Fasted Metabolic States 29.
 The Pituitary Gland 30.
 The Thyroid Gland 31.
 The Adrenal Gland 32.
 Calcium Regulation: Parathyroid Physiology 33.
 Calcium Regulation: Bone Physiology 34.
 The Female Reproductive System 35.
 Pregnancy and Partiution 36.
 The Male Reproductive System